 AD enables two types of group account - both of which can contain users and groups: Security and Distribution.
 You use distribution groups typically for email systems.
 Exchange, for example, uses them to implement distribution lists.
 You use security groups to assign permissions and rights.
 For example, if you allow a group to have access to a file or folder, then by default, all members of that group have that access permission.
 Using groups is a best practice when setting permissions and rights.

-Security groups in AD have three scopes, which offer different features in terms of membe4rs and how you use them to assign permissions and rights.
-For more details on the different scopes, and AD security groups in general, see https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups,
+Security groups in AD have three scopes, which offer different features in terms of members and how you use them to assign permissions and rights.
+For more details on the different scopes, and AD security groups in general, see https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups.

 In step 12, you create a new domain local group, IT Team.
 In step 13, you add all the users in the IT OU to this IT Team group.
 Neither step produces output.
-In step 14, you get and display, the members of the IT Team group, which looks like this:
+In step 14, you get and display the members of the IT Team group, which looks like this: